Lake-Tuggeranong-College/Holocron/_Robotics and Mechatronics/1 - Building and Programming Circuits/_projects/Smart House/_topics/Smart House Simulation Project.md

 ![[smartHouseBehaviourAmbientMood1.png]]

-Update `setup()` to configure the NeoPixel board to initialise the button and the NeoPixel board.
+Update `setup()` to configure the NeoPixel board to initialise the button and the NeoPixel board.![[smartHouseBehaviourAmbientMood2.png]]

 ```arduino
 pinMode(leftButtonPin, INPUT_PULLUP);